kylwisn/crowdfundingsql/README.md

 # crowdfundingsql
-sample database data and queries
+sample database data and queries in SQLite